gerwindekruijf/NaturalComputing/Project/README.md

 - -og/--onegp: If used turns off the ensemble learning method and performs only genetic programming to learn a decision tree for a 80/20 split of the training data and subsequently performs statistical analysis.
 - -gs/--gridsearch: If used performs a grid search optimization for the, to be included specified part, of the implementation.
 Specified parts are: fitness_weights, depth, population, rates and learners.
 ### Examples
-Some example lines to use the code are given:
+Some example lines to use the implemenation are given:

 ```cmd
   implementation.py --multi